 Find out information about the solicitor’s level of experience

-Do not be afraid to ask your solicitor how long they have been practicing divorce law and how many cases they have taken.
+Do not be afraid to ask your solicitor how long they have been practicing divorce law and how many cases they have taken. for example the head of our family team, Dinshaw Printer, is a serving District Judge – so you can rest assured, that if you instruct us, our team really understand how the courts treat divorce in practice.

 Another fact you must establish prior to engagement is whether or not your solicitor knows your spouse in a professional or personal manner.
 Although solicitors recognise a code of confidentiality towards clients, it would be highly inappropriate for you to instruct a solicitor that plays golf socially with your husband and so on.